thomasabishop/eolas/neuron/23e0f0eb-f9c9-467a-86da-ba26a6fd9b56/c9d7492f_requerimiento.md

 South America.

-In order to legitimise their actions they were obliged to inform the native inhabitants of their intentions and tell them that they were no subordinates to the Spanish crown.
+In order to legitimise their actions they were obliged to inform the native inhabitants of their intentions and tell them that they were now subordinate to the Spanish crown.

 This provided supposed justification for the violence and brutality that would